CyrilCermak/modular_architecture_on_ios/README.md

 Framework is the run in isolation.
 A developer no longer needs to compile the whole app consisting of lots frameworks but can set and build the desired framework just by setting it as a run/build target in Xcode.
-This allows beautiful tunnel focus isolation on the framework from the whole project.
+This allows beautiful tunnel focus isolation on a particular framework from the whole Application Framework.
 By doing so, the setup is the most optimal way to do test driven development, especially for a lower level UI free frameworks.

 To ensure the stability and good health of a framework, tests should run on any change within the framework so as on any change of the dependent